urmel79/Jupyter_GettingStarted2ML/Step-by-step_intro_to_ML_with_SVC_and_Iris.md

 #X_train
 ```

 **Normalize** the feature values for **prediction and evaluation**.
-Normalisation is deliberately used here to avoid visualisation problems due to negative values.
+Normalisation is deliberately used here to avoid visualisation problems due to negative values by standardization.

 ```python tags=[]
 norm_scaler_pred = MinMaxScaler()